zahimeen/dotfiles/README.md

   The prompt for my ZSH config.
 It is blazing fast and easy to use with other shells as well.
 - **LunarVim**\
   A layer on top of Neovim to create a sort of IDE.
 It is perfect as it is extensible, fast and most importantly, looks good.
 I use this because it is too hard to keep with Neovim trends, and I am not good at configuring, so I only have to worry about the features I want.
+- **Rofi**
+  A run launcher, basically something that allows you to open applications.
+It is kind of like _dmenu_ but has a lot less hassle in configuration.

 ## License